 Lap Band & Eating

 Two things will result from this.
-First the patient will stretch the stomach and esophagus so much that they are no longer eating a small amount of food.
+First, the patient will stretch the stomach and esophagus so much that they are no longer eating a small amount of food.
 These types of patients do not lose the weight that is expected from this type of bariatric surgery.
-The other result is that the band forces down the stomach slipping required band removal surgery to re position it or to remove it altogether.
+The other result is that the band forces down the stomach slipping required band removal surgery to reposition it or to remove it altogether.

-Success with Lap Band
+Success After Lap Band

-Also, if you’re someone considering lap band surgery makes sure you’re choosing the right surgery for your needs.
+Also, if you’re someone considering lap band surgery make sure you’re choosing the right surgery for your needs.
 If you want an operation that will stop you from eating too much, opt for gastric sleeve instead of the lap band.
 During this surgery, the actual size of the stomach is reduced.

 Ultimately having regular follow-ups with your surgeon and nutritionist will help limit the chances of failure after lap band surgery.
 Meal planning and prep may also help with overeating as prepared meals can be measured ahead of time, so all the guesswork is gone.
 Determining what works for you will lead to a more successful experience and overall, more weight loss.

-- Gastric Sleeve Surgery – Undergoing surgery revisional surgery from Lap-Band to Gastric Sleeve can be an excellent option for long-term weight loss.
+Undergoing conversion surgery from Lap Band to Gastric Sleeve can be an excellent option for long-term weight loss.